Beneficiaries for TFSAs, RRSPs, RRIFs and other key accounts

 Annuities and Life Insurance Policies

-You can absolutely name a spouse, a child or other individuals as beneficiaries under these types of contracts.
+You can absolutely name a spouse, a child or other individuals as beneficiaries under these types of contracts with insurance providers.
 All proceeds are paid tax-free to the beneficiary and, in addition, there are no probate fees charged to these assets.

 Beneficiaries for TFSAs, RRSPs, RRIFs and other key accounts summary